techidaily/site-win11/source/_posts/a-slumberful-cycle-for-your-pcs-life.md

  Now when you double-click on that shortcut, your computer will enter sleep mode.

  Conveniently, you can also put your computer to sleep with a keyboard shortcut.
-If you're interested in doing that, check our guide on[how to shut down or sleep Windows with a keyboard shortcut](https://www.makeuseof.com/tag/how-to-shutdown-or-sleep-windows-10-with-a-keyboard-shortcut/) and follow the steps outlined there.
+If you're interested in doing that, check our guide on [how to shut down or sleep Windows with a keyboard shortcut](https://www.makeuseof.com/tag/how-to-shutdown-or-sleep-windows-10-with-a-keyboard-shortcut/) and follow the steps outlined there.

 ## The Many Ways to Put a Windows Computer to Sleep